 I used a beef sausage but pork or chicken could work just as well if that’s your preference.
 If you use a sausage that’s already spicy start with less Cajun or Creole seasoning than the recipe calls for.
 My parents use 1 tablespoon and I use 1 1/4 tablespoons.
 Taste it as you go until you get exactly what you want!

-- 2 tablespoons cooking fat of choice (I use EVOO)
+- 2 tablespoons cooking fat of choice I use extra virgin olive oil.